 - Picking Up Trash: A Surprisingly Lucrative Side Hustle

-- How to Make Money Selling Photos of Yourself
+- How to Make Money in a Small Town

 What About Qualifications or Legal Permits?

-As a truck dispatcher, you’ll need to make sure that you have all the relevant permits and training required of qualified trucking dispatchers in the United States.
+As a truck dispatcher, you’ll need to ensure you have all the relevant permits and training required of qualified trucking dispatchers in the United States.

-In most states, you’ll be required to hold at least a high school diploma in order to obtain your dispatcher’s permit.
+Most states require you to hold a high school diploma to obtain your dispatcher’s permit.
 It’s also a competitive and complex industry, so some professional experience is likely to be extremely helpful.
-Perhaps consider looking into training options with local businesses or associations before going ahead and starting your business straight off the bat.
-There are also a number of websites that offer courses or training on dispatching.

-Truck dispatchers must also have adequate insurance.
-This is especially important if you’re going to be using your own trucks and drivers to move freight, but you should also make sure that you personally are insured for any liability if you’re working as a contracted dispatcher to an external trucking company.
+Independent truck dispatchers must also have adequate insurance.
+Insurance is critical if you’re using your own trucks and drivers to move freight, but you should also ensure that you’re personally insured for any liability if you’re working as a contracted dispatcher to an external trucking company.

 Finally, be sure to check with your state’s laws regarding dispatching permits.
-The industry is generally regulated by local authorities and many ask that dispatchers hold the relevant permits to enable them to operate within the state.
+Local authorities regulate the industry, and many require that dispatchers hold the relevant permits that enable them to operate within the state.

 How Much Could You Earn as a Home-Based Truck Dispatching Business Owner?

 It’s difficult to estimate how much you will earn as a truck dispatcher.
 Income depends on your specific business plan and whether you’ve chosen to work as a self-employed contractor or as an independent dispatcher with your own trucks and drivers.
 It will also depend on how many trucks you’re regularly managing and the type of freight you haul.